Carlos Durán (baseball)

-Carlos Daniel Duran (born July 30, 2001) is a Dominican professional baseball pitcher who is a free agent.
+Carlos Daniel Durán (born July 30, 2001) is a Dominican professional baseball pitcher for the Kansas City Royals of Major League Baseball (MLB).
+He made his MLB debut in 2025 with the Athletics.
+Durán originally signed with the Los Angeles Dodgers, who traded him to the Athletics in early 2025.
+He returned to the Dodgers organization following that season.

 Career

 Los Angeles Dodgers

-Duran signed with the Los Angeles Dodgers on March 8, 2018, as an international amateur.
+Durán signed with the Los Angeles Dodgers on March 8, 2018, as an international free agent.
 He spent the 2018 and 2019 seasons playing for the Dodgers affiliates in the Dominican Summer League (DSL), making 17 starts with a 1.14 ERA and earning DSL mid-season All-Star honors in 2018.
-Duran did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Durán did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-Duran was assigned to the Class-A Rancho Cucamonga Quakes in 2021, where he was regarded as being the most prominent pitcher on the Quakes staff.
-However, he struggled a bit in his first season in the United States, with a 6.11 ERA in 20 appearances (18 starts) for the Quakes and allowed seven earned runs in only 7 1/3 innings for the High–A Great Lakes Loons following a September 1 promotion.
+Durán was assigned to the Class-A Rancho Cucamonga Quakes in 2021, where he was regarded as being the most prominent pitcher on the Quakes staff.
+However, he struggled a bit in his first season in the United States, with a 6.11 ERA in 20 appearances (18 starts) for the Quakes and allowed seven earned runs in only 7 1/3 innings for the High-A Great Lakes Loons following a September 1 promotion.
 In 2022, with Great Lakes, he made 13 starts (and one relief appearance), with a 4.25 ERA and struck out 68 batters in only 48 2/3 innings.
 His season ended early due to an elbow injury and he underwent Tommy John surgery, which cost him all of the 2023 season.

-Returning from the surgery in 2024, he began with Rancho Cucamonga (seven runs in 13 2/3 innings), before a July promotion to the Double–A Tulsa Drillers.
+Returning from the surgery in 2024, Durán began with Rancho Cucamonga (seven runs in 13 2/3 innings), before a July promotion to the Double-A Tulsa Drillers.
 He made 11 starts for the Drillers, allowing 13 runs in 38 1/3 innings for a 3.05 ERA.
-He also made one fill-in start for the Triple–A Oklahoma City Baseball Club on September 14, where he allowed two runs in only 1 1/3 innings.
-He did not allow a hit but walked three and struck out three in the game.
+He also made one fill-in start for the Triple-A Oklahoma City Baseball Club on September 14, where he allowed two runs in only 1 1/3 innings.
+Durán did not allow a hit but walked three and struck out three in the game.

 Oakland Athletics

-On April 2, 2025, Duran was traded to the Athletics in exchange for Esteury Ruiz.
+On April 2, 2025, Durán was traded to the Athletics in exchange for Esteury Ruiz.
 On April 30, he was selected to the 40-man roster and promoted to the major leagues for the first time.
-Duran was optioned back to the Triple–A Las Vegas Aviators two days later without making an appearance, and became a phantom ballplayer.
-On May 22, he was promoted to the major leagues for a second time and made his MLB debut.
-Duran was optioned back to Triple-A Las Vegas the following day.
-Duran was designated for assignment following the acquisition of Austin Wynns on June 8.
-He cleared waivers and was sent outright to Triple-A Las Vegas on June 11.
-He elected free agency on November 6.
+Durán was optioned back to the Triple-A Las Vegas Aviators two days later without making an appearance and became a phantom ballplayer.
+On May 22, he was promoted to the major leagues for a second time and made his MLB debut, allowing three runs on three walks and one hit, recording one out.
+He was optioned back to Triple-A Las Vegas the following day.
+Durán was designated for assignment following the acquisition of Austin Wynns on June 8.
+He cleared waivers and was sent outright to Triple-A on June 11.
+Durán elected free agency following the season on November 6.